 There are a few instances where you may have to pay back grant money, but typically only if certain requirements aren’t met.
 Generally, grants are need-based (meaning they are distributed due to your financial need), while scholarships are awarded based on merit (such as academic, athletic, or artistic achievement).

 There is no one-size-fits-all grant or scholarship amount or requirements, and both scholarships and grants can come from a variety of entities (including private organizations and federal or state governments).

 Students who are New Jersey residents and rank in the top 15.0% of their class at the end of their junior or senior year of high school could be eligible for this scholarship.
+Known as the NJ STARS award, it can cover the cost of tuition, minus and state or federal grants or scholarships, for up to five semesters.
 The award must be used at a college within their home county (with some exceptions).

 Recipients may receive up to $2,000 from this scholarship program.
 The award is designed to benefit eligible women and minority students who are enrolled in a construction-related educational program.

 This scholarship assists eligible dependent children and surviving spouses of New Jersey residents who were killed or died as a result of injuries or illnesses incurred by the tragic events of September 11, 2001.
 Award amounts vary based on available funding or a student’s access to other forms of financial assistance.